Shiti/DMP/README.md

      `$ bin/start kernel.Backend 3`

 * Using:  Once backend nodes are running.
 You connect via sbt console and try multiplying example matrices.

      `$ sbt> console`

+_......A lot of logs dump on screen from akka-cluster......_

      `scala> A.persist //Will persist the sample matrix A`